-When you reach the Checkout stage of your transaction on our site, the process is taken over by a highly secure payment processing system in the USA where your data is protected both electronically and physically.
-At this point, your computer or device is communicating directly with the payment processor (we use a company called Stripe for this).
+When you reach the Checkout stage of your transaction on our site, the process is taken over by a highly secure payment processing system where your data is protected both electronically and physically.
+At this point, your computer or device is communicating directly with the Payment Processor (Stripe).
 Stripe has an excellent reputation and is known for its reliability and responsiveness to companies like ours when we incorporate electronic funds transfer in our e-commerce sites.

 In the communication, via the web, between your device and the payment processor, your information is automatically encrypted with an encryption key length of 128-bits (the highest level commercially available).

 Before the transaction begins, Stripe’s server checks that you're using, on your device, an approved browser – one that uses SSL 3.0 or higher.
 Such browsers include current versions of Safari, Chrome, Firefox, Mozilla and Internet Explorer.

 Stripe’s servers and those of the bank involved sit behind electronic firewalls and are not directly connected to the web.